Pretend for a moment that you’ve agreed to play in a community softball game, strictly for some lighthearted fun.

 Now picture yourself walking up to the plate again.
-This time, there’s a pitcher on the mound who smiles, gives you a nod, and then starts a slow-pitch windup.
-The pitch comes in arcing up and then down right into your strike zone, giving you time to find a connection and hit the ball.
-As you run the bases, you’re fully engaged, never doubting that you’ll stay in the game till the final out.
+This time, the pitcher smiles, gives you a nod, then starts the windup.
+The pitch comes right into your strike zone, at a speed that gives you time to find a connection and hit the ball.
+As you run the bases, you’re fully engaged, never doubting that you’ll stay in the game.

-If softball isn’t your thing, you can also think of a pacing strategy as you would dating: to be successful, you’ve got to entice your prospect and draw them in slowly.
-Only then can you unload your life story and the fifty reasons you’d make a good spouse.
+If softball isn’t your thing, you can also think of pacing strategy like dating.
+To succeed in the love game, you’ve got to draw your target in slowly at first with a little small talk.
+Only then can you unload your life story and the fifty reasons why you’d make a good spouse.

-Pummeling your readers with too-much-too-fast may be a budgetary decision to squeeze as much information into as little paper as possible, or it may be that you’ve got a messaging prioritization problem.
-Either way — intentional or not — an efficient, fast-pitch approach often leads to a disconnect with your audience, and the few bucks you’ve saved on paper or messaging isn’t enough to cover those missed sales opportunities.
-New or ambivalent prospects aren’t ready for a barrage of information from the first turn of the page.
-They often need an emotional connection to your message before they’re ready to fully engage.
+Pummeling your readers with too-much-too-fast can be a turnoff for new or ambivalent prospects, who aren’t ready for all your information right out of the gate.
+They need an emotional connection before they engage with your message.
 That emotion doesn’t come from the details; it comes from things like a great photo, a captivating headline, white space, and eye-catching color.
 Once engaged, your reader will hang on — and read more.

-Next time you need to create a critical marketing piece, take a moment to consider how it will be paced for the best audience engagement.
-Determine if a slow-pitch approach and a pacing strategy will make your message more persuasive and effective.
-Chances are, it will result in a home run.
+For your next marketing design project, take a moment to consider how it will be paced for the best audience engagement.
+Determine if a slow-pitch approach will make your message more persuasive and effective.